Nithur-M/work-from-anywhere/developer-jobs.md

 <p>Monthly allowance for wellness activities.</p>
 </li>
 <li>
-<p>Coworking: access to a coworking space of your choice.</p>
+<p>Coworking: access to a coworking of your choice.</p>
 </li>
 <li>
-<p>Training: Technical training, spoken language lessons in any language of your choice.</p>
+<p>Training: Technical training, language lessons in any language of your choice.</p>
 </li>
 </ul>
 </div>